 · To produce texts which are coherent, cohesive and with a clear argument

 The course will include the following:

-- Analysis of different sections: purpose, structure and language of introductions, literature reviews, materials and methods, results and discussion, conclusion sections
+· Analysis of different sections of dissertations: purpose, structure and language of introductions, literature reviews methodology, results and discussion, conclusion sections